fresham/node_interview/README.md

 ## Instructions
 Run the test suite with `jest --watchAll`, remove the `.skip` call from tests one-by-one and work with the candidate to get each one passing in order.
-Async errors may be a bit hard to read with Jest, so don't hesitate to coach a bit more through those.
+Async errors can be a bit hard to read with Jest, so don't hesitate to offer a little more help here.

 ## Todo
 - Add an example of retry functionality